rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-nagios.rst

 Use case
 --------

 The tutorial is based on the example files provided with RealOpInsight.
-Available in the *examples* directory from the source tree, this example illustrates the monitoring of a web hosting platform through a RealOpInsight-based dashboard..
+The example illustrates the monitoring of a web hosting platform using RealOpInsight.
-We need the following files from this folder :
+We'll need the following files from the source directory:

-+ *small_hosting_platform.nag.ngrt4n.xml*: The
++ *examples/small_hosting_platform.nag.ngrt4n.xml*: The
   NGRT4N configuration file describing the monitored platform along with its business processes.
-+ *status.dat* : The Nagios status file providing the related monitoring data.
++ *status.dat*: The Nagios status file providing the related monitoring data.

 In the rest of the tutorial, we'll refer to the source directory with